Gadgetoid/pi400kb/README.md

-# Raspberry Pi 400 as a USB HID Keyboard & Mouse
+# Raspberry Pi 400 as a USB HID Keyboard & Mouse <!-- omit in toc -->

 Hook your Pi 400 up to your PC somehow, using a USB Type-C cable into the *power* port.
 Anker make good ones- I used a 3m white one for my tests.